June 27 - July 18, 2007

 Prague

 The touristy part of Prague is easy to navigate as it is divided into four distinct sections: Old Town and New Town, on the east bank of the Vlatava, and the Castle Quarter and the Little Quarter on the west bank.
 We spent the rest of the evening exploring our “home base,” the Little Quarter, an area of elegant old buildings once inhabited by the nobles who moved here to be closer to the castle.
 It is past its former glory and is now full of shops, businesses, and hotels.
 Not touristy, but a real Czech workplace.
-Although the buildings are now a bit worn, the facades are beautiful - covered with decorative touches and painted in a myriad of colors.

 We stopped in at a bakery for tea then continued over a bridge and along the river to see The Dancing House, (nicknamed Fred and Ginger), which was designed by Frank Gehry, who also designed the “crumpled paper” building that houses the Seattle Music Experience.
 Then it was back to the Little Quarter and the Meduzzy Restaurant - happily filled with locals rather than tourists - for a wonderful dinner of soup and pasta with ham and mushrooms - delicious!